sont5413/Environmental_effects_deer_survey_estimates/README.md

 #### Methods:

 Spotlight survey data was collected by the Department of the Interior in Great Smoky Mountains National Park from 1993-2003.
 The spotlight survey route was within Cades Cove, Townsend, TN 378882.
+Several rows of temperature data was missing.
+I replaced missing temperature data with data recorded from the Knoxville airport, which was the closest national weather service station that had data for the missing days.

 #### Results: